alefore/weblog/zettelkasten.md

   trimming down the logs soon.
 And I haven't yet generated many visualizations for this data.
-However, I expect that, in the future, I will be querying these logs for information such as total time I've spent looking at a given note, frequency of access to notes by different criteria, etc..
+However, I expect that, in the future, I will be querying these logs for information such as total time I've spent looking at a given note, frequency of access to notes by different criteria (e.g., day of the week, time of the day), etc..

 ## Note Structure